How to buy Jumbo Interactive (JIN) shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Jumbo Interactive Limited is a gambling business based in Australia.
-Jumbo Interactive shares (JIN) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Jumbo Interactive has a trailing 12-month revenue of around $71.2 million..
+Jumbo Interactive shares (JIN) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Jumbo Interactive has a trailing 12-month revenue of around $83.3 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Jumbo Interactive